 Epoxy flooring is a relatively new technology, and as such, it has not been extensively tested over time.

-But in this blog post, we’ll discuss both pros and cons of epoxy flooring so that you can make an informed decision about whether it’s the right choice for your home.
+But in this blog post, we’ll discuss both the pros and cons of epoxy flooring so that you can make an informed decision about whether it’s the right choice for your home.

 Disadvantages of Epoxy Flooring

-It Takes Long Curing Time
+1. It Takes a Long Curing Time

 One of the primary disadvantages of epoxy flooring is the fact that it takes a long time to cure.
 This can be a significant problem for busy households or businesses that don’t have the luxury of downtime.